 The best way I can describe this feeling of recognition that I had in this moment is that it felt like I had stepped off a roller-coaster that did flips and turns and then rapidly returns to the loading station and stops with a jerk.
 All the memories of prior “falls” whizzed by me, and then they were done, and here I was back at the kitchen table.

-I leave the kitchen table and go upstairs without a word and find the knife.
+I leave the kitchen table without responding to Holly, go upstairs and find the knife.
+It is as if I need to see the knife myself to fully believe what is clearly true.
 Holly is unaware of what has transpired in my mind, only that her question has triggered something and that I left the kitchen.
-I bring the knife downstairs and tell Holly the only thing I can think and what I suspect.
+I bring the knife downstairs and tell Holly that I think Grace is using the knife to cut herself.
 Holly takes it all in.

 My answer to all was only, “I don’t know.”